tari/rust/src/doc/reference.md

 - `should_panic` - indicates that this test function should panic, inverting the success condition.
 - `cold` - The function is unlikely to be executed, so optimize it (and calls to it) differently.
+- `naked` - generate no prologue or epilogue for the function, the precise effect of which is target-dependent.
+In general, writing anything but inline assembly in a naked function is an error.

 ### Static-only attributes